 Each business purchases a sidewalk square on Arcata’s plaza, and our artists come up with an original drawing to represent our business, and in four hours or so, actually draw it on the sidewalk square.

 Yes – the drawing on the left?
-Was done in FOUR HOURS on the freaking sidewalk using dusty pastel chalk, people.
+Was done in only FOUR HOURS on the freaking sidewalk using dusty pastel chalk, people.
 Can you imagine???

 Getting to walk around and see all the artists at work, as well as check out their pastels when they’re finished, is beyond inspiring.
-Our well-known local artists like Duane Flatmo, Linda Parkinson, Joan Dunning, and Alan Sanborn all had squares, but what makes me the happiest to see is all the currently-unknown artists who create absolutely brilliant work under such demanding circumstances.
+Our well-known local artists like Duane Flatmo, Linda Parkinson, Joan Dunning, and Alan Sanborn all had squares, but what makes me the happiest to see is all the lesser-known artists who create absolutely brilliant work under such demanding circumstances.

 My artist wrote a blog post about the 2011 Pastels on the Plaza Event, so if you’re keen to see some of the best work of the day, head on over.
 And thanks for a fantastic square, Trev!